Azure/azure-openapi-validator/docs/rules.md

 Please refer to [long-running-response-status-code.md](./long-running-response-status-code.md) for details.

-### ProvisioningStateSpecifiedForLROPut

-This is a rule introduced to validate if a LRO PUT operations response schema has "ProvisioningState" property specified for the 200 and 201 status codes.

-Please refer to [lro-put-provisioning-state-specified.md](./lro-put-provisioning-state-specified.md) for details.

-### ProvisioningStateSpecifiedForLROPatch

-This is a rule introduced to validate if a LRO PATCH operations response schema has "ProvisioningState" property specified for the 200 status code.

-Please refer to [lro-patch-provisioning-state-specified.md](./lro-patch-provisioning-state-specified.md) for details.

 ### ProvisioningStateSpecifiedForLRODelete

 This is a rule introduced to validate if a LRO DELETE operations response schema has "ProvisioningState" property specified for the 200 status code.